sherifButt/mindfullai/tutorial/gpt-4-to-suggest-node-types.md

 Remember, the AI can only make suggestions based on the information it's given.
 It doesn't know about your specific application or data, so the suggestions might not always be accurate or useful.
 It's important to validate the suggestions and provide a way for the user to confirm or edit them.

 Also, this is a very basic example of using GPT-3 for instruction suggestion.
 Depending on your application, you might need more complex logic, such as using different prompts for different types of nodes or further processing of the suggested instruction.

+## Interpreting the intent behind a title and description

 When using GPT-4, the goal would be to have it interpret the intent behind a title and description, and then suggest an appropriate instruction from the `Instruction` table.
 The way to do this is to use GPT-4's ability to generate text based on a given prompt, and then have a structured output format that it can generate.